friend1ws/EBCall/readMe.md

 Test run
 ----------
-We provide a set of test data files and the result file.
+We provide a set of test data files in the EBCall-master/testdata directory and the result file in the EBCall-master/testresult directory.
+Edit EBCall/testdata/list_normal_sample.txt.
+Please adjust the paths to the EBCall-master directory.

+	/home/your_username/EBCall-master/testdata/normalreference1.bam
+	/home/your_username/EBCall-master/testdata/normalreference2.bam
+	...
+	/home/your_username/EBCall-master/testdata/normalreference10.bam

 Type the following command after setup EBCall and compiling C++ programs.

 	sh ebCall_v2.sh testdata/tumor.bam testdata/normal.bam testout testdata/list_normal_sample.txt

-Result is in the EBCall/testresult directory.
+Result is stored under the testout directory.
 It is recommended to open it using Excell on your PC.

 Copyright
 ----------